nautobot/helm-charts/docs/advanced-features/kubernetes-jobs-support.md

 drwxr-xr-x 2 root root 4096 Feb 26 07:50 beta
 ```

-Each worker above, inherits settings from the `kubernetes.defaults` section.
+Each worker above inherits settings from the `kubernetes.defaults` section.
 If you want to override any of those settings you can define them under your
 worker configuration.